 3. Thread the needle

 Get a sticky Repair Plug and put it through the eyelet of the plug insertion tool.
-This is the most tricky part since it seems impossible — the Repair Plug is much thicker than the eyelet.
-In fact, I initially thought I got the wrong parts.
-(I’d recommend you practice this part beforehand.)
+This part is the most tricky since it seems impossible -- the Repair Plug is much thicker than the eyelet.
+I initially thought I got the wrong parts.
+(Again, I'd recommend you practice this part beforehand.)

-Tip: Use the plier to flatten one end of the plug strip, get it partly in the eyelet, then again use the pliers to pull it halfway through.
+Tip: Use the pliers to flatten one end of the plug strip, get it partly in the eyelet, then pull it halfway through.

 Use the T-handle Reaming Tool to poke into the puncture to enlarge the hole.
-This seems counterintuitive, but it’s necessary.
-Do it!
+This part seems counterintuitive, but it's necessary.
 Remove the tool when done.